mfroeling/QMRITools-website/pages/seg_methods.md

 For the evaluation of segmentation networks multiple similarity mesasures have been implemented.
 The main ones are `DiceSimilarity`, `JaccardSimilarity`, and `SufaceDistance`.
 The latter can calcualte, amongst others, the mean, max, and 95% Hausdorff distance.
 During optimization of the networks in QMRITools multiple architectures have been tested.
-Below you can see the performance for the dice similarity metic for some architectures.
+Below you can see the performance for the dice similarity metic for the various generations of our segmentation networks, that become better every generation.

 {% include page-image im_id="generations" %}